teolandon/teolandon.github.io/index.md

 layout: homepage
 ---

-# teolandon's website
+### teolandon

-I'm Theo Kalfas, and I'm an aspiring software developer, currently studying in Grinnell College, IA, for my Bachelor's Degree in CS.
+I'm Theo Kalfas (aka teolandon), and I'm an aspiring software developer, currently studying in Grinnell College, IA, for my Bachelor's Degree in CS.
 I have fun playing around and getting involved in projects, and here's where you can find ways to contact me, as well as read through all the recent cool stuff I read about or do.

 # Contact information